lucystevenson/tech515-CICD/README.md

     lucy-first-project > configure > post build actions > build other projects > lucy-get-date-time (remove comma) >trigger only if build stable > save > click build now > check on dashboard

-## 3-job Jenkins pipeline to deploy Sparta test app
+## 3-job Jenkins Pipeline to Deploy Sparta Test App

-### Code-along: Generate new key pair for Jenkins
+### Code-along: Generate New Key Pair for Jenkins

 **How?**
 1. create an ssh key pair